About installation of CentOS, Drupal and company.

 # mysql_secure_installation

-Initially root password is empty, Enter, change (set) it, others answers are Y.
+Initially root password is empty, Enter, change (set) it, others answers are Y

 Database and user for Drupal are need to be created.
-Go to the MariaDB CLI - mysql or mysql -p depending on your settings.
-Create DB drupal, user drupal (password better be stronger) and grant privileges by series of queries:
+Go to the MariaDB CLI - mysql

-GRANT ALL PRIVILEGES ON drupal.* to drupal@localhost;
+CREATE DATABASE drupal; CREATE USER drupal@localhost IDENTIFIED BY 'drupal_password'; GRANT ALL PRIVILEGES ON drupal.* to drupal@localhost; FLUSH PRIVILEGES;

-Exit - exit or \q
+Exit - exit

 PHP installation